DallasUrbanists/dallasurbanists.com/blog/_posts/2023-08-28-gentrification-is-rain.md

 * Society behaves different before, during, and after a downpour.
 * When we don't prepare in advance, people and property are pushed out.
 * Neighborhoods are often made unrecognizable in its wake.

+For all the damage wrought by rain, no one is campaigning to stop rain.
+No one works on a a housing project with the expectation that it will prevent rain from happening.
+Instead, all developments are built with the expectation that it will *withstand* rain.
+The savviest of projects go a step further to benefit from rain by capturing it (think rain barrels and water retention systems).

+Like rain, we need to adopt strategies to withstand, capture, and grow with gentrification.
+Rather than new white residents driving up property taxes and pushing out Hispanic long-time homeowners, new residents can move into an ADU's owned by those legacy homeowners, thereby contributing to black generational wealth and allowing both to coexist.
+Rather than see black and brown culture replaced by yoga studios and boba shops, those new studios and shops can be the lessees of a community land trust formed by the legacy black and brown neighbors prior to the gentrifier's arrival.

+We need rain because we need water.

+We need gentrification because we need people; we need each other.